1925 Tri-State tornado: Legacy

-In meteorology
+Modern research and theories

+Appearances and behavior

-According to the National Weather Service, no photographs or film reels of the tri-state tornado were taken or are known to exist.
-The tornado was frequently described by witnesses as an "amorphous rolling fog" or "boiling clouds on the ground", and fooled normally weather-wise farm owners (in addition to people in general) who did not sense the danger until the storm was upon them.
-This was compounded by the fact that the weather before hand was very unusual for such a violent tornado: Flurries were reported the night before, Carbondale, IL (near Murphysboro) had a high of only 69 F the day of, it was cloudy and rainy all morning, and then the tornado hit in the early afternoon at around 2:30pm, all the exact opposites of what would be expected.
+According to the National Weather Service, no photographs or film reels of the tornado were taken or are known to exist.
+The tornado was frequently described by witnesses as an "amorphous rolling fog" or "boiling clouds on the ground", and fooled normally weather-wise farm owners who did not sense the danger until the storm was upon them.
+This was compounded by the fact that the weather beforehand was very unusual for such a violent tornado: snow flurries were reported the night before, Carbondale, IL (near Murphysboro) had a high of only 69 F the day of, it was cloudy and rainy all morning, and then the tornado hit in the early afternoon at around 2:30 p.m., all the exact opposites of what would be expected.
 The condensation funnel was also reportedly sometimes wrapped in copious dust and debris, which likely obscured it and made it less recognizable.
 The parent supercell apparently transitioned to a high-precipitation (HP) variety by the time it struck West Frankfort, meaning that the tornado was not readily visible as it approached, as it was often shrouded in heavy rain and hail.
-The very strong tornado – modern meteorologists estimate that its wind speeds topped 300 mph in some locations – at times exhibited an unusual appearance due partially to its size (at one point in Missouri, it was a full mile and a half wide) and the probable low cloud base of its parent thunderstorm.

 The tornado was often accompanied by extreme downburst winds throughout the entirety of its course; the accompanying downburst periodically increased the width of the damage path from the overall average of 0.75 mi, varying from 1 to 3 mi wide at times.